AlbertP3/FlashCards/README.md

 <li>languages: determines list of languages in use, ignoring both data and files which does not have the LANGUAGE_ID matching</li>
 <li>efc_threshold: if number of words "in-memory" falls below this level (based on EFC model), a new revision is reccommended.</li>
 <li>timespent_len: count of months back that are shown on the TimeSpent window</li>
-<li>emo_use_discretizer: which discretization function should EMO use: yeo-johnson, decision-tree</li>
+<li>emo_discretizer: which discretization function should EMO use: yeo-johnson, decision-tree</li>
 <li>emo_cap_fold: determines the quantile cap on both sides of the data distribution</li>
+<li>csv_sniffer: allows use of custom separators eg. ';,'.
+Defaults to a comma if turned off</li>
 </ol>

 <h1>To-Do</h1>